FAQ

 Physical Ability Test (PAT)

-This test will measure physical performance through a series of exercises that will be administered on a pass/fail basis.
+This administrated test will measure physical performance through a series of exercises.
+Scoring will be on a pass/fail basis.

 Oral Interview (OI)

-Once a candidate has passed the written examination and the Physical Abilities Test, they are moved to the Oral Interview phase.
-This examination will evaluate the applicant’s interpersonal and problem-solving skills not tested by other examination components.
+Once a candidate has passed the written examination and the Physical Abilities Test.
+They move on to the Oral Interview phase.
+This will test the applicant’s interpersonal and problem-solving skills.
+Skills that are not tested by other exams.

 Background Investigations

-Each member of the San Francisco Police Department commits to excellence in law enforcement and dedicates themselves to serving the people of our City with just, transparent, unbiased and responsive policing.
-That commitment begins at the SFPD Regional Training Center Basic Academy, where our instructors provide all possible assistance to each recruit in order to ensure their success in the Academy, the Field Training Program, and throughout their career.
+Each member of the SFPD commits to excellence in law enforcement.
+Dedicates themselves to serving the people of our City.
+To being just, transparent, unbiased, and responsive in policing.
+That commitment begins at the SFPD Regional Training Center Basic Academy.
+Where our instructors provide all possible assistance to each recruit.
+This ensures their success in the Academy, Field Training Program, and in their career.

 Do I have to be a San Francisco resident?